joshrotuna/Logistic-Regression/README.md

 # Logistic-Regression
 Cardiovascular Disease (CVD) kills more people than cancer globally.
 This project analyzes a dataset of real heart patients collected from a 15 year heart study cohort.
 The dataset has 16 patient features.
 Note that none of the features include any Blood Test information.
+This project forms predicitons as to whether or not an individual will have cardiovascular disease given their features.

 ## Steps
 1. Examining descriptive stats of each attribute/column